Are you looking for incredible things to do in Georgia (Europe – not the US state!)?

 Georgia’s Black Sea resort town Batumi feels like it belongs in a different country altogether, as the modern architecture reminds one more of Singapore or Dubai.
 But, for all its modern facade, Batumi remains a uniquely Georgian experience.

 So if you need a break from all those stunning mountains, do what the locals do and head to Batumi for some summer fun.
+It’s definitely one of the most unique places in the country of Georgia.

 They’re packed with more suggestions and information to help you make the most out of your trip to Georgia.